 - your request logs that document the errors and corroborate your claimed outage (any confidential or sensitive information in these logs should be removed or replaced with asterisks).

 If the Monthly Uptime Percentage of such request is confirmed by us and is less than the Service Commitment, then we will issue the Service Credit to you within one billing cycle following the month in which your request is confirmed by us.
 Your failure to provide the request and other information as required above will disqualify you from receiving a Service Credit.

 AWS Client VPN SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of Client VPN, or any other Client VPN performance issues: (i) caused by factors outside of our reasonable control including any force majeure event or Internet access or related problems beyond the demarcation point of Client VPN; (ii) that result from any actions or inactions of you or any third party; (iii) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); (iv) that result from you not following the guidelines or exceeding the limitations described in the Client VPN Documentation on the AWS Site; or (v) arising from our suspension or termination of your right to use Client VPN in accordance with the Agreement (collectively, the "AWS Client VPN SLA Exclusions").
+The Service Commitment does not apply to any unavailability, suspension or termination of Client VPN, or any other Client VPN performance issues: (i) caused by factors outside of our reasonable control including any force majeure event or Internet access or related problems beyond the demarcation point of Client VPN; (ii) that result from any actions or inactions of you; (iii) that result from your equipment, software or other technology; (iv) that result from you not following the guidelines or exceeding the limitations described in the Client VPN Documentation on the AWS Site; or (v) arising from our suspension or termination of your right to use Client VPN in accordance with the Agreement (collectively, the "AWS Client VPN SLA Exclusions").
 If availability is impacted by factors other than those used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

 - "Monthly Uptime Percentage" is calculated by subtracting from 100% the percentage of time during the month in which a Client VPN was Unavailable.
 Monthly Uptime Percentage measurements exclude Unavailability resulting directly or indirectly from any AWS Client VPN SLA Exclusion.